acst52/Brainy-Notes/README.md

 ## Description

 In this Module 11 Challenge, we are tasked to create a "Note Taker" application to write & save notes - NOT using local storage!
 Rather, an express.js back-end that saves and retrieves the notes from a JSON file.
 Now that's a brainy way to keep notes!
-You can access the note taker, hosted on Heroku, here: [FIX LINK - Brainy Notes!](https://acst52.github.io/Brainy-Notes/)
+You can access the note taker, deployed with GitHub pages, here: [Brainy Notes!](https://acst52.github.io/Brainy-Notes/)

 ## Table of Contents